Viðareiði with surrounding landscpae

 Well hidden in a secluded valley lies the tiny village Gásadalur.
 It was until the year 2004 totally isolated from the rest of the world.
 Thanks to a nice tunnel, you can now easily access one of the most spectacular waterfalls in the world.

 The waterfall in Gásadalur empties 60m (200ft) directly from the cliff top into the ocean leaving visitors with an immense feeling of losing their breath.
-You will find Múlafossur Waterfall on Vagar island.
+You will find Múlafossur Waterfall on Vágar Island.

 This top rated day tour in the Faroe Islands with a local guide will let you indulge in the isolated valley where the picture-perfect nature shower is located.
 Experiencing the scenery in Gásadalur is a transformative experience.

-Location: Vágar island
+Location: Vágar Island

 2. Trælanípa